greenthepear/egriden/README.md

 		log.Fatal(err)
 	}

     //Create SpritePack with the sequence.
-A sprite pack can have multiple sequences, which can be switched using their names (keys) playerSprites := egriden.NewSpritePackWithSequence(seq)
+A sprite pack can have multiple sequences,
+    //which can be switched using their names (keys) playerSprites := egriden.NewSpritePackWithSequence(seq)

-    //Create Gobject (short for grid object or go object or game object or whatever you like) with the ImagePack goPlayer := egriden.NewBaseGobject("player", playerSprites)
+    //Create Gobject (short for grid object or go object or game object or whatever
+    //you like) with the ImagePack
+    goPlayer := egriden.NewBaseGobject("player", playerSprites)

-    //Add to layer, Build() method needed for a baseGobject, otherwise create your own structure for the Gobject interface.
-You can define create, update, draw functions and other fun stuff. layer0.AddGobject(goPlayer.Build(), 1, 5)
+    //Add to layer, Build() method needed for a baseGobject, otherwise create your own
+    //structure for the Gobject interface.
+You can define create, update, draw
+    //functions and other fun stuff.
+    layer0.AddGobject(goPlayer.Build(), 1, 5)

     //Run the game